 However, as with other types of cramps, cramps at night often do not have an identifiable cause.

 People who menstruate often get period cramps before and during menstruation each month.
-The Office on Women’s Health note that pain is the most common symptom that people experience before or during a period.
+The

 The feeling may vary from heaviness in the abdomen to severe cramping in the abdomen and pelvic area.

 Pain from period cramps occurs as the uterus contracts.
 In a period, the uterus contracts to help shed the uterine lining, which the body then expels through the vagina.

 Many cramps are temporary and will simply come and go.
 Some home treatments may ease the symptoms or help the cramp pass.